weblyzard/inscriptis/docs/paper/paper.md

 # Acknowledgements

-Work on ``Inscriptis`` has been conducted within the MedMon, JobCockpit and CareerCoach projects funded by Innosuisse.
+Work on ``Inscriptis`` has been conducted within the MedMon, Job Cockpit and CareerCoach projects funded by Innosuisse.

 # References